leonoqr/EE6934_Project2/README.md

 Generate synthetic data by randomly replicating a random subject for a given video.
 Replications are given random positions with a set delay.

 #### _1.a Dancer Generation_
 Dancers generated from openpose may be entangled during labling.
 Dancers are untangled in this process.
+Outputs of this process is saved in json files under `sync_measure_data`.

 #### _1.a1 Extrema-based features extraction_
 Extract extrema based features from all subjects.
+Outputs of this process is saved in json files under `sync_measure_data`.

 ----------------------------